One of the most anticipated books in the carnivore diet space has finally arrived, and in just a couple of months, it has become a huge success.

 On occasion, he will include certain types of cheese, but it’s usually served with a significant serving of meat.

 Dr. Baker is 53 years old.
 And given his health, strength, fitness, and physical appearance, you wouldn’t expect him to be in his 50s.

-Yes, I think it’s a very well researched and written publication, that most folks interested in being a carnivore will enjoy.
+Yes, I think The Carnivore Diet Book is worth it.
+It’s a very well researched and written publication that most folks interested in being a carnivore will enjoy.
 It does a good job of providing scientific research so that you can address those pesky nay-sayers.

 Go ahead and order a copy today and then join us on social media to discuss some of the topics and ask questions.